What Is a Brownfield?

 To begin the process, the prospective buyer of a Brownfield property submits an application to the SCDHEC.
 The application must be accompanied by a current Phase I Environmental Site Assessment (ESA) so that the SCDHEC can become familiar with the past use of the property, as well as any previously-documented environmental history.

-After reviewing the application, the SCDHEC issues a negotiable draft contract that typically includes detailed requirements for the assessment of soil, groundwater, and/or indoor air.
-The assessment is typically required to document the current presence or absence of a broad range of chemical contaminants on the property.
-The time period between submittal of the application and issuance of the draft contract by the SCDHEC is typically around 6 weeks but varies.
-After the contract is signed, it is subject to a 30-day public comment period.
-The prospective buyer may take ownership of the property any time after signing the contract.
-The new owner, although not considered to be a responsible party, must render the property safe to occupy.
-The actions required of the new owner may include emplacement of barries (paving, building, etc.) over impacted surface soils, disposal of on-site waste materials, or ventilation of indoor air to mitigate or prevent vapor intrusion problems.
+After reviewing the application, the SCDHEC issues a negotiable draft contract that includes detailed requirements for the assessment of soil, groundwater, and/or indoor air.
+The assessment is required to document the current presence or absence of a broad range of chemical contaminants on the property.
+The time period between submittal of the application and issuance of the draft contract by the SCDHEC is approximately 6 weeks but varies.
+After the draft contract is agreed to by both parties, it is subject to a 30-day public comment period.
+The prospective buyer may take ownership of the property any time after signing of the SCDHEC contract.

 Disclaimer: This sheet has been prepared by EnviroSouth, Inc. for general informational purposes only.
 The contents of this publication shall not be construed as legal or professional advice.
 Readers should consult an environmental professional before acting on the provided information.